nmckee78/CircuitPython/README.md

 while True:

     try:
-        distance = sonar.distance
+        distance = sonar.distance - This starts the distance sensor
         print((distance,))

-        if distance < 5:
-            r = 255
+        if distance < 5: - This is telling it that if the distance is less than 5 it will be red r = 255
             g = 0
             b = 0
-        elif distance > 5 and distance < 20:
-            r = simpleio.map_range(distance, 5, 20, 255, 0)
+        elif distance > 5 and distance < 20: - This uses the simpleio logic to tell the neopixel to fade from red(when closer to 5) to blue(when closer to 25) r = simpleio.map_range(distance, 5, 20, 255, 0)
             b = simpleio.map_range(distance, 5, 20, 0, 255)
             g = 0
             r = int(r)
             g = int(g)
             b = int(b)
-        elif distance > 20 and distance < 35:
-            r = 0
+        elif distance > 20 and distance < 35: - This applies the same logic as above with it going from blue to green as it gets further away r = 0
             b = simpleio.map_range(distance, 20, 35, 255, 0)
             g = simpleio.map_range(distance, 20, 35, 0, 255)
             r = int(r)
             g = int(g)
             b = int(b)
-        elif distance > 35:
-            r = 0
+        elif distance > 35: - This is telling it to be green if it's over 35 r = 0
             b = 0
             g = 255